W-J-Knight/Dataset-Expansion/README.md

-# Dataset  Expansion by Augmentation  With Lables to Match for YOLO5
+# Dataset  Expansion by Augmentation  With Labels to Match for YOLO5

 1. install vertual python enveriment
      ```bash